-Smarter Balanced Assessment Recommendation Form For Students with Temporary or Recent Injuries Needing DESIGNATED SUPPORTS and/or ACCOMMODATIONS
+Smarter Balanced Assessment Recommendation Form For Students with Temporary or Recent Injuries Needing DESIGNATED SUPPORTS

-Students with temporary/recent injuries (such as a broken hand or arm, eye injuries) may need access to certain Designated Supports and/or Accommodations to participate in the Smarter Balanced assessments and district Common Core assessments.
-These Designated Supports and/or Accommodations must be documented via Attachment C, preferably with a district/school nurse present.
+Students with temporary/recent injuries (such as a broken hand or arm, eye injuries) may need access to certain Designated Supports to participate in the Smarter Balanced assessments and district Common Core assessments.
+These Designated Supports must be documented via Attachment C, preferably with a district/school nurse present.
 The decision must be signed by both the teacher and a school administrator.
 A copy of Attachment C must be delivered to the school's testing coordinator and stored in a secure location prior to the first day of the testing window.